Andonome/stories/spells.md

     **Spheres**: Air, **Skill**: Seafaring, **TN**: 7, **Cost**: 1, **Range**: 6 Steps

 The spell blasts the target back with air.
-They then lose 1 AP.
+They then lose 3 AP minus their Strength.

 ### Mystery Door